robliberti/aws-terraform-ansible-1/README.md

 This mirrors how Terraform and Ansible are used together in real DevOps / SRE environments.

-⸻
+---

 ## Architecture Overview

 The lab provisions a **two-tier AWS VPC architecture** with a **public reverse proxy** and a **private backend service**.

-Key properties
+Key properties:
-	•	Public EC2 runs nginx as a reverse proxy
+- Public EC2 runs nginx as a reverse proxy
-	•	Private EC2 runs a simple internal application (simpleapp)
+- Private EC2 runs a simple internal application (`simpleapp`)
-	•	Private instance has no public IP
+- Private instance has **no public IP**
-	•	All application traffic flows through the public host
+- All application traffic flows through the public host
-	•	Private services are validated but never exposed directly
+- Private services are validated but never exposed directly

 ### High-level traffic flow